Now more than ever the greyhounds need YOU!

 All foster homes must be inspected and approved before receiving their first dog.
 A meeting with all household members (human and otherwise) is necessary to assess everyone’s attitude and to discuss any specific issues.

-Extensive follow up and monitoring of the dog in foster care is made, generally by phone.
+Extensive follow-up and monitoring of the dog in foster care is made, generally by phone.
 We realize that foster families are generously opening up their homes and hearts to these dogs, and all support/advice necessary will be given promptly.
 We also appreciate that foster homes may not wish to care for dogs continually.
 Some may only try it once and decide it’s not for them.
-Others may want a break between dogs, or may have holidays or other commitments planned for the near future.
+Others may want a break between dogs or may have holidays or other commitments planned for the near future.
 Whatever offers an approved foster home can make will be accepted gratefully.

 RDRP will support the foster family in any way possible and offer the family first right of refusal should they decide to adopt the dog.
-We do ask that you assist in showing the dog at some local events and post any pictures or comments about the dog’s personality.

-So, if you think you wouldn’t be suitable as a foster family, think again!
+So, if you think you wouldn’t be suitable for a foster family, think again!
 Remember, even if you try it once and decide that it’s not for you, then that’s one life that you’ve been directly responsible for saving.
 Next time you look into the soulful eyes of a greyhound, think about the satisfaction you’d feel if you knew that YOU were the person who made it possible for that dog to move onto their new life.

 Please fill out our Foster application and one of our specialists will contact you shortly!